 No state or federal laws prohibit clinicians from asking their patients clinically-relevant questions about firearms.

 Addressing Barriers to Counseling

-- Safe or secure storage is part of “firearm safety” but not synonymous.
+- Safe or secure storage is part of “firearm safety” but they are not synonymous.
 “Firearm safety” refers to a wider range of firearm-related behaviors, including safe handling of guns and use of protective equipment (e.g., eye and hearing protection) when someone is firing a gun.

-- If a clinician is concerned about a patient’s access to a firearm, words like “surrender,” “seize,” or “confiscate,” may feel threatening or antagonistic to patients, and may create a barrier to developing an acceptable risk reduction plan.
+- If a clinician is concerned about a patient’s access to a firearm, words like “surrender,” “seize,” or “confiscate” may feel threatening or antagonistic to patients, and may create a barrier to developing an acceptable risk reduction plan.
 Instead, clinicians should use phrases like “hold for safekeeping” or “keep safe.”

 - Words like “temporary” or “voluntary” emphasize that a period of acute risk will likely be time-limited and can help the patient retain a sense of agency.

 Respect a patient’s decision to own firearms.
 As clinicians, we’re here to support people most at risk of firearm injury – firearm owners.
 This means recognizing that firearm ownership is common and may be an important part of a patient’s identity.
 Many owners value their guns more than other possessions and associate them with safety, protection, and independence.
 Because of this, the risk-benefit analysis of keeping firearms in the home may be different for a patient than it is for their clinician.

 - Clinicians should practice cultural humility and be aware of their implicit biases related to firearms and firearm ownership when engaging in these conversations.
 Talking about firearms can be perceived as political, but politics and personal opinions have no place in these conversations.
 If they come up, redirect toward the shared goal of reducing risk.